 Amherst is a decidedly white-collar town, with fully 89.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Amherst is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Amherst who work in management occupations (18.60%), sales jobs (12.42%), and office and administrative support (11.30%).

 Also of interest is that Amherst has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Amherst telecommute to their jobs.
-Overall, about 8.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.82% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Amherst is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Amherst’s overall crime rate is lower than average for the country.

 The people who call Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amherst residents report their race to be White, followed by Asian.
-Important ancestries of people in Amherst include Irish, Italian, German, and French .
+Important ancestries of people in Amherst include Irish, German, French , and Italian.

 The most common language spoken in Amherst is English.
 Other important languages spoken here include Spanish and French.